The space above kitchen cabinets is an ideal area to further decorate to give your kitchen greater design depth.

 Pastas and spices can be stored in attractive tall slender canisters (for pastas) and shorter ones (for spices).
 You can either mix up the heights or display them in descending heights.
 Placing a decorative vase or item that is a similar shape as the canisters adds a little interest.

 Plants for Color

-Either potted plants or simply using faux vines and other greenery that can be placed on top of the cabinets in single sprigs or clusters are great ways to decorate a kitchen.
+Pacing either potted houseplants or faux vines and other greenery on top of the cabinets in single sprigs or clusters can be a great way to decorate a kitchen.
 In addition to using greenery, you can introduce or repeat décor colors with silk floral arrangements and vines.
 This style is versatile enough to put in every kitchen.